 Community engagement is an ongoing part of the process for all projects.
 This includes receiving public comments prior to allocation as well as ongoing transparency as contracts are executed and projects are undertaken.
-Notices of allocations have been posted through Public Notice, meeting agendas, and minutes to engage the community in the proposed use and final allocations of funds.
+Notices of allocations have been

 Labor Practices